Yin and Yang

 Yin-yang translates to “dark-bright”.
 This energy is found within all living things, including the human body.
 Our energy can tip towards either side of this on any given day, depending on our lifestyle choices.
 The foods we eat, and the activities we choose to participate in all contribute to the type of energy that accumulates most.
 The decisions we make over time can either lead us to greater health, or to harmful imbalances needing professional healthcare.

-Yang energy is the active, masculine side of this polarity.
+According to the difference between yin and yang, yang energy is the active, masculine side of this polarity.
 It is associated with; the light, the sun, air, fire, activity and expansion.
 In the body, yang feels hot and tingly.
 Excess yang may express itself through dry skin, accelerated pulse, irritability and restlessness.
 Yang energy is accumulated though eating meat such as chicken, beef, & lamb, as well as onions, garlic, ginger, onions, peppers, pumpkin, and cherries.

 Yin energy is the receptive, feminine pole of the energy.
 It is connected to dark, cool things, like the moon, earth, water, matter, and contraction.
 Excess yin may manifest as having low energy, a lack of desire to drink, shallow pulse, and water retention.
 Yin energy can be cultivated through diet by incorporating dark leafy greens, cucumbers, watermelons, radishes, sea weeds and green and herbal teas like chamomile and mint.
 Including both yin and yang foods in the diet is best for keeping energetic balance.